Gaj7/PiOS/README.md

 The last thing we need for compiling is to install the GCC toolchain for our target architecture, 'arm-none-eabi-gcc' (it may be called 'gcc-arm-none-eabi' when you are downloading it).
 We won't be using this for compiling, but we will need it for a little bit of assembling, and then linking everything together.

 If you want to emulate the OS rather than testing on an actual Raspberry Pi, you are going to want to download qemu-system-arm, which is the the version of the QEMU emulator which, as the name suggests emulates, ARM systems.
+If QEMU isn't recognizing raspi2 as a valid machine, make sure your version of QEMU is at least 2.6.

 ## Compiling and Running
 This project uses a Makefile rather than relying entirely on the Cargo build system because the compilation process is complicated by targeting a bare-metal system.